 How does this program work with adult and ESL students?

-It works great for adults as well as long as long as you are using age appropriate activities.
+It works great for adults as well as long as you are using age-appropriate activities.

 Do you have an opinion about retaining a child in the same grade if they struggle with reading?

-As a parent or teacher you have to look at what the child is being taught with.
+As a parent or teacher, you have to look at what reading curriculum is being used to teach the child.
 Dependent on the teacher using it and the way it is being used, the child may need another year.
-But if the teacher and program are the problem then they may just need remediation.
+But if the teacher and program are the problems then they may just need remediation.
 Regardless, if a child isn’t reading by the end of the first grade then there is something going on and you need to look into it before making a decision.